top of page

 EAWOPii key strand lead

-She has published in international journals, such as Journal of Business Ethics, Journal of Vocational Behavior, Personality and Social Psychology Bulletin, European Journal of Work and Organizational Psychology, Personality and Individual Differences.
-Her work has been featured in several international media outlets (e.g., Daily Times Online, Business Standard, Nursing Standard).
-She has worked with several Italian institutions, for instance Guardia di Finanza (Italy), Carabinieri and Polizia di Stato (Italy), The Italian Presidency of the Council of Ministers and Tor Vergata University Hospital.
+Roberta has published in many international journals and her work has been featured in several international media outlets from Times Online to Nursing Standard.
+She has worked with several Italian institutions, for instance Guardia di Finanza, Carabinieri and Polizia di Stato, The Italian Presidency of the Council of Ministers and Tor Vergata University Hospital.

-Since 2016 Roberta is part of international large projects funded by the Italian National Institute for Insurance against Accidents at Work (INAIL) for understanding the challenges of stress at work and how to create a more sustainable and inclusive work environment.
+Since 2016 Roberta has been part of international large projects funded by the Italian National Institute for Insurance against Accidents at Work (INAIL) for understanding the challenges of stress at work and how to create a more sustainable and inclusive work environment.

 EAWOPii strand lead: